 Hunting seals

-Preventive hunting
+Protection hunting

-The Swedish EPA may approve hunting upon application by individuals, for example, to address damage caused by seals to fish farming.
+2. Preventive hunting based on individual applications.
+The Swedish EPA may grant permits for protection hunting upon application by individuals, for example to address damage caused by seals to fish farming or fishing activities.

 Licensed hunting for grey seals and harbour seals